-Dr Gabrielle Simm joined UTS as a Chancellor’s Postdoctoral Research Fellow in 2015.
-Her three year research project examines the emerging field of international disaster law with a focus on the Asia-Pacific region.
+Dr Gabrielle Simm joined UTS as a Chancellor’s Postdoctoral Research Fellow in 2015 and was promoted to Senior Lecturer in 2018.
+Her postdoctoral project examined international disaster law in the Asia Pacific region.

 Prior to commencing her PhD, she worked as an international lawyer at the Department of Foreign Affairs and Trade and the Attorney-General's Department in Canberra.
 She has also worked as a refugee lawyer at Victoria Legal Aid and in a voluntary capacity at the Refugee & Immigration Legal Service in Melbourne.